 If an incident occurs and the buildings or areas around you become unstable, or if the air outdoors becomes dangerous due to toxic or irritating substances, it is usually safer to stay indoors.
 Thus, to "shelter-in-place" means to make a shelter of the building you are in, and with a few adjustments, this location can be made even safer and more comfortable until it is safe to go outside.

-How to "Shelter-in-Place"—No matter where you are, the basic steps of shelter-in-place will generally remain the same.
-Should the need ever arise; follow these steps, unless instructed otherwise by LVC officials.
+How to “Shelter-in-Place”—No matter where you are, the basic steps of shelter-in-place will generally remain the same.
+Should the need ever arise; follow these steps, unless instructed otherwise by LVC officials or emergency personnel.

 - If your environment is stable, stay where you are indoors.
-If you are outdoors, proceed into the closest building quickly or follow instructions from campus officials and emergency personnel on the scene.
+If you are outdoors, proceed into the nearest building quickly or follow instructions from campus officials and emergency personnel on the scene.

 - Locate a room to shelter inside.
 It should be:

 - An interior room above ground level; and